Dr. med. Dirk Manski

 Postrenal kidney failure:

-BPH may lead to vesicoureteral reflux, hydronephrosis and postrenal kidney failure, symptoms of uremia may be lethargy, decreased mental acuity, coma, nausea, vomiting, bone pain, itch, shortness of breath and seizures.
+BPH may lead to vesicoureteral reflux, hydronephrosis, and postrenal kidney failure.
+Uremia symptoms include lethargy, decreased mental acuity, coma, nausea, vomiting, bone pain, itch, shortness of breath, and seizures.

 Further complications of Benign Prostatic Hyperplasia (BPH):